apnoorex/Algorithms/README.md

 # Algorithms
-A collection of most common algorithms implemented in Python
+A collection of most common algorithms implemented in Python.